wolftech0110/LearningProject/Hacking/Hacking.md

 ## Vulnerable VMs and Sites to practice on

--[Juice Shop](https://github.com/juice-shop/juice-shop) a vulnerable site you can practice vulnerabilities from the OWASP top 10 and many other security flaws
+- [Juice Shop](https://github.com/juice-shop/juice-shop) a vulnerable site you can practice vulnerabilities from the OWASP top 10 and many other security flaws
--